alex-sandri/international-anti-corruption-day-2025/README.md

 TODO: hungary is part of it, not italy

+[^1]: Its the misappropriation when the property or funds involved have been
+      lawfully entrusted to the embezzler.
+In circumstances where the funds are accessible to, but not entrusted to, the perpetrator, it is not embezzlement but can still be considered larceny, misappropriation, misapplication, or some other similar term.

-[^1]: The practical process of creating, strengthening, and professionalizing
+[^2]: The practical process of creating, strengthening, and professionalizing
       the core institutions that a country needs to function effectively.

 [anac]: https://www.anticorruzione.it